-In 2012, King County will start construction to upgrade this pump station to meet current design and safety standards.
+King County is continuing construction in 2013 to upgrade this pump station to meet current design and safety standards.
 Improvements will include a new emergency generator system, larger pumps, and an upgraded electrical system.

 King County is designing a new pipeline to transport untreated wastewater from Seattle’s Fremont neighborhood to Queen Anne, and eventually to the West Point Treatment Plant in Magnolia.
 The current pipeline, which runs beneath the Lake Washington Ship Canal, has been in service for more than 100 years.